thomasdeppisch/SRIR-Subspace-Decomposition/README.md

 This repository contains a MATLAB implementation of the direct and residual subspace decomposition for spatial room impulse responses (SRIRs).
 The method decomposes SRIRs into a direct part, comprising direct sound and salient reflections, and a residual.

-For more information and if you want to reference the code [please refer to](https://arxiv.org/abs/2207.09733)
+For more information and if you want to reference the code [please refer to the following pre-print](https://arxiv.org/abs/2207.09733)

    ```
    T. Deppisch, S. Amengual Garí, P. Calamia, and J. Ahrens,